 - Store flammable liquids in compliant containers, placed inside a National Fire Protection Association (NFPA) approved cabinet, rather than on open shelving.

-- Store flammable gases in compliant cylinders located in a special room specifically for flammable gases.
-All gas cylinders should be secured in racks or by some other means.
+- Store flammable gases in compliant cylinders located in a special room specifically designated for flammable gases.
+All gas cylinders should be secured in racks or other method that will prevent the cylinders from falling over.

-- Doors leading to areas where materials are stored that present a fire hazard should have signage alerting to the hazards that are present.
+- Doors leading to areas where materials are stored that present fire hazards should have signage alerting to the hazards that are present.

-- If required, use only approved refrigerators or freezers approved for storage of combustible or flammable liquids.
+- If applicable, use only refrigerators or freezers approved for storage of combustible or flammable liquids.
 Standard refrigerators can NOT be used and should be labeled to prohibit the storage of such liquids.

 - Eliminate ignition sources and excessive heat.